files-community/Website/src/routes/blog/posts/now-on-scoop/+page.md

   Please note that while we accommodate Scoop due to popular request, it's not officially endorsed by our team.
 We advise users to research Scoop to confirm it meets your individual standards and requirements.
 </InfoBar>

-Installing Files via Scoop is straightforward.
-Just follow these simple steps:
+Installing Files via Scoop is straightforward:

 1. **Open PowerShell**: Launch PowerShell with administrative privileges.
 2. **Install Scoop**: If you haven't already installed Scoop, you can do so by running the following command: